santoshpanda1995/portfolio/README.md

 ## Reviewer for Journal/ Conference
 *  IEEE Transactions on Knowledge and Data Engineering.
+*  IEEE International Conference on Smart Power Control and Renewable Energy, organized by the Department of ECE, NIT Rourkela, Odisha, India (2024).
+*  3rd IEEE International Conference on Computer Vision and Machine Intelligence (IEEE CVMI), organized by the IIIT Allahabad, Prayagraj, India (2024).
 *  4th IEEE International Conference on "Advancement in Electronics & Communication Engineering" (Technically Co-Sponsored by IEEE UP Section), organized by the Department of ECE and CSE, R.K.G.I.T, Ghaziabad, U.P., India (2024).
 *  3rd IEEE International Conference on "Advancement in Electronics & Communication Engineering" (Technically Co-Sponsored by IEEE UP Section), organized by the Department of ECE and CSE, R.K.G.I.T, Ghaziabad, U.P., India (2023).
 *  4th IEEE International Conference on "Computing, Communication, and Intelligent Systems" organized by Dept.
 Of CSE, Sharda School of Engineering and Technology, Greater Noida, Uttar Pradesh (2023).
 * IGI Global Book named "Advances in Neuroscience, Neuropsychiatry, and Neurology" (2023).